AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Finding a patient while all patients are being shown

    1. Test case: `findPatient n/John`<br>
-      Expected: Patient with name predicate 'John' is successfully listed.
+      Expected: Patients with name starting with 'John' are successfully listed.

    1. Test case: `findPatient i/T01`<br>
-      Expected: Patient with NRIC predicate 'T01' is successfully listed.
+      Expected: Patients with NRIC starting with 'T01' is successfully listed.

    1. Test case: `findPatient n/John i/T01`  <br>
       Expected: The error message *Find by either NRIC or name, not both!* should be displayed in the status message.

    1. Other incorrect delete commands to try: `fin`, `find`, `...` <br>
       Expected: Error details shown in the status message.
-Status bar remains the same.

 ### Adding an Appointment
-1. Adding an appointment while all appointments are being shown
+1. Adding an appointment

    1. Test case: `addAppt i/T0123456A d/2024-05-20 from/11:00 to/11:30 t/Medical Check-up note/Routine check-in` <br>
-     Expected: New appointment with NRIC T0123456A is added.
+     Expected: New appointment for patient with NRIC T0123456A is added.
 Details of the added appointment is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case : `addAppt i/T0123456A d/2024-05-20 from/12:00 to/11:30 t/Medical Check-up note/Routine check-in` <br>4
       Expected: The error message *End time of appointment cannot be earlier than start time.* should be displayed in the status message.

-   2. Command with invalid value: `addAppt i/x ...`, `ap i/T0123456A n/John Doe b/x ...` (where x is an invalid value for the parameter) <br>
+   2. Command with invalid value: `addAppt i/x ...`, `addAppt i/T0123456A d/x ...` (where x is an invalid value for the parameter) <br>
      Expected: No appointment is added.
 Error details shown in the status message.
-Status bar remains the same.

    2. Other incorrect delete commands to try: `add`, `addA`, `...`  <br>
       Expected: Similar to previous.